kenilpatepy/Material-You-Apps/README.md

 #### `🧋` `🍵` [Pixel Scanner](https://github.com/jaikeerthick/Pixel-Scanner)
 > Click this for: <sup>[`Tutorial to install (Build)`](https://github.com/TeaEndsAcronyms/Material-You-Apps/releases/tag/Tutorials!-4.0) </sup>
-> A qr code Scanner made for pixels but works for devices with andorid 12+ (but you have to build it youesekf)
+> A qr code Scanner made for pixels but works for devices with android 12+ (but you have to build it yourself)

 #### `🧋` [Barcode Scanner](https://gitlab.com/Atharok/BarcodeScanner)
 > A nice Qr and Barcode scanner & Allows for generating many types of Qr and Barcodes!